 \be \Box \phi = \frac{8\pi}{3+2\omega}\, ( - \rho + p_\parallel +2p_\perp ), \ee

 such that

 \be \Box \phi \approx \frac{8 \pi \rho}{3+2\omega}\, \left( - 1 + \frac{3p}{\rho} \right). \ee

 Therefore, because $P \rightarrow \rho/3$ for the most compact objects for which the speed of sound is close to $c/\sqrt{3}$,\footnote{Let us recall that the speed of sound $c_s$ is defined locally as $(c_s/c)^2=\partial P / \partial \rho$, such that $c_s = ~c/\sqrt{3}$ when $P=\rho/3$.
 Let us also recall that, following \cite{bedaque:2015pr}, we limited our integrations to cases that are such that $c_s = ~c/\sqrt{3}$.} the term in the parenthesis becomes closer to zero with an increasing central density.
-This explains why, somewhat paradoxically, fewer deviation from General Relativity is found for the most compact objects.
+This explains why, somewhat paradoxically, smaller deviations from General Relativity are found for the most compact objects.
 Overall, the deviation from unity is found to be up to 44.1\%.

 In Fig. \ref{plot:relative}, one can see that, as the density goes up, more and more difference appears between the exact and standard post-Newtonian parameters $\gamma$.
-Indeed, for a given value of $\omega$, the value of $\gamma_{BD}$ stay the same, whereas the one of $\gammae$ approaches the General Relativity value---because of the cancellation in Eq. (\ref{eq:unsourced_w}) in the $P\rightarrow \rho/3$ limit.
+Indeed, for a given value of $\omega$, the value of $\gamma_{BD}$ stays the same, whereas the one of $\gammae$ approaches the General Relativity value---because of the cancellation in Eq. (\ref{eq:unsourced_w}) in the $P\rightarrow \rho/3$ limit.
 Hence, the relative variation increases with density.
 The relative variation is found to reach more than 44.7\%.